 Draw flame cutouts on pieces of poster board.
 You can fit four flames on each piece of poster board.
 You may draw them freehand or you may use the flame template from the Mural Items handout.
 If you use the template, you will have to enlarge it by using a photocopy machine or by copying it to a transparency and using an overhead projector to trace the flame onto the poster board.

-Learning Experience: Pillar of Fire
+Activity

-[spoken text] Introduce this activity using these or similar words:
+1. Introduce this activity using these or similar words:

 Our task is to prepare a dramatic reading of Exodus 14:15-15:1 for the closing prayer today.
 This reading is one of the Old Testament readings that we will hear at the Easter Vigil liturgy.
 It is the story of Moses leading the Israelites across the Red Sea while the Egyptian army is pursuing them.
 The Israelites, a nation of slaves, are following God through the desert to freedom in the Promised Land.
 God is represented by a cloud by day and a pillar of fire by night.
 First we will create the representation of God and the Red Sea.